 But before you start sending out a free trial copy of your software to every interested customer, understand the risks involved.
 After all, free trials are free.
 If your company is riding the razor’s edge of viability, a poorly timed free trial that costs a lot of money in return for little immediate gain could do far more harm than good.

 Understanding what makes a SaaS trial successful can help you minimize your risk of a flop and increase your chances of converting trial signups into long-term customers.
+Don’t risk a free trial if you’re not positive your company can handle the lost revenue.
+Develop a strong understanding of your finances before you provide any products for free.

 We’ve put together this list of SaaS free trial best practices to help you develop a trial strategy that will benefit your business and make your trial customers come back for more.